Board of Trustees

 Martha C. Pickett

 Marty Pickett is a Managing Director, Trustee, and General Counsel of Rocky Mountain Institute.
 A 17-year veteran at RMI, Marty focuses on the Institute’s advancement in alliances, funding, and governance as well as general strategy and legal counsel.
 Marty holds a Masters Degree in Community Development and Planning from the College of Architecture and Planning, University of Colorado, Denver, and a law degree, with an emphasis in environmental law, from the University of Denver.
-She serves on the Advisory Board of the Center for the Environment at Catawba College in North Carolina, the international jury of the Dutch Postcode Lottery’s Green Challenge prize, and the People and Planet advisory board of IKEA.
-Learn More
+Prior to joining RMI in 1998, Marty practiced land use planning and land use and real estate law in Denver and Aspen Colorado.
+She serves on the Advisory Board of the Center for the Environment at Catawba College in North Carolina, the board and executive committee of Renewable Energy Buyers Alliance (a 501(c)(6) organization aka REBA), and the board of REBA Institute.

 Chair, Programs & Strategy Committee